minqiaowang/hybrid-adg-apac/README.md

 An effective disaster recovery plan can be costly due to the need to establish, equip and manage a remote data center.
 The Oracle Cloud offers a great alternative for hosting standby databases for customers who do not have a DR site or who prefer not to deal with the cost or complexity of managing a remote data center.
 Existing production databases remain on-premises and standby databases used for DR are deployed on the Oracle Cloud.
 This mode of deployment is commonly referred to as a hybrid cloud implementation.

 ## Workshops
-[Click here to access the Workshop](https://minqiaowang.github.io/hybrid-adg-apac/freetier/index.html) using the web interface.
+- [Click here to access the Workshop](https://minqiaowang.github.io/hybrid-adg-apac/freetier/index.html) using the web interface.
+- If you want to setup the on-premise and DBCS side using the terraform scripts.
+[Please refer the link](https://github.com/minqiaowang/hybrid-adg-apac/blob/master/setup-labenv/setup-labenv-197.md)

 ## Get an Oracle Cloud Trial Account for Free!